Alvov1/BirthDateHashSelection/README.md

 # BirthDateHashSelection
-A program that determines the exact date of birth of a student, based on the SHA-3 hash function result and the year student he was born.
+A program that determines the exact date of birth of a student, based on the SHA-3 hash function result and the year student was born.

 Receives two lines on input: